zuri-mc/zuri/zuri_nbt/README.md

 **little endian** and **network little endian** encoding. **Big endian**, which is more commonly used in Minecraft: Java Edition, is also supported, however.

+## Feature flags
+A checkmark in front of a feature indicates that it is enabled by default.

+ - [x] `serde` - Allows rust types to be serialized and deserialized into NBT using [serde](https://serde.rs/).

 ## Examples

 NBT data can be constructed and written as follows: